 Now that the stems of my ramps were safe I turned my attention to the ramp leaves.
 Pesto is traditionally made with basil and pine nuts.
 I’ve found that ramps combined with roasted almonds might just be better than the classic pesto recipe.
 Don’t tell my Italian family I said that.
 Ramps are perfect for pesto because they have already have a slightly spicy garlic like flavor.
 The green leaves turn even brighter when blended with almonds and olive oil.

 Another bonus to this recipe is how well it freezes.
 I portion the ramps in sandwich bags and freeze for up to a year so I can enjoy them whenever not in season.
 It’s probably the best way I know of to preserve the color and flavor of ramps.
 Even if you don’t freeze the pesto it will last for about 2 weeks in a sealed container.
 Ramp Pesto is the perfect condiment for fresh fish, chicken and pork.
 The Pesto can also be added to cream sauces and soups to really amp up the flavors.
 Spread ramp pesto on your favorite low carb pizza crust and top with fresh mozzarella and sliced tomatoes.
 The possibilities for this recipe are truly endless.

 What to put your Ramp Pesto on

-Fresh fish and pesto are definitely one of my favorite ways to use this recipe, I recently grilled some beautiful swordfish fillets with charred lemons and topped the fish with that robust ramp pesto and served it over Cauliflower Mushroom Risotto.
-The delectable fish was complimented perfectly with the bright flavors of the ramp pesto and a squeeze of the lemon was the “peace de resistance” No matter what you’re grilling I guarantee that this pesto will take your dinner to another level.
+Fresh fish and pesto are definitely one of my favorite ways to use this recipe.
+I recently grilled some beautiful swordfish fillets with charred lemons and topped the fish with that robust ramp pesto.
+I served it over a fantastic Cauliflower Mushroom Risotto.
+The delectable fish was complimented perfectly with the bright flavors of the ramp pesto.
+Adding a squeeze of the lemon was the “peace de resistance”.
+No matter what you’re grilling I guarantee that this pesto will take your dinner to another level.

 Quick Pickled Ramps